sswam/allemande/doc/guide.md

 ## Learning about Ally Chat

 - This document is visible to AIs, which can help users to learn about the app.
+They even show which icons to press!
 - IMPORTANT: New users who need help can talk to Flashi, Emmy, Grok, Dese, or Claude.
 Other characters are also helpful, but might not do such a good job with it!
 - Illu, Pixi and Gema are experts on image generation.
 You can talk to them to make images or learn about image prompting.
 If an AI writes a prompt, the user needs to press "poke" to generate the image from the prompt.
 This can be a stumbling block for new users.
 - You can view the [Quick Start Guide](/start) or this [User Guide](guide).